-Let me take you back in time, the year 2015; My 35th birthday celebration was still on, both at home and hospital.
+I am Meenakshi.
+I live in the buzzing city of Pune (India).
+I am 39 years right now and completely healthy.
+Let me take you back in time, the year 2016; My 36th birthday celebration was still on, both at home and hospital.
 I work as a part-time therapist in a non-profit hospital.
 All my patients gathered to celebrate my birthday, and this really touched me.
 At home, my husband and my 3-year-old boy had baked a not-so-good-looking, but love-filled cake.
-I was thrilled, and it was the best way I could turn 35.
+I was thrilled, and it was the best way I could turn 36.

 The next morning, while in the shower, I felt a lump in my breast.
 I assumed I was imagining it and was worrying for no reason.
 I ignored it for a few days and continued with my daily commitments.